 - Not withhold from a shareholder any gift which is available to them in another capacity.
-Examples of such gifts could be: - o Participation in a tenant incentive scheme. - o Access to tenant discount schemes. - Entry into a prize draw, for instance at a tenant event or as a "thank you" for taking part in a survey or a mystery shopping exercise. - o A bouquet of flowers as a "thank you" for help at a community event. - Record all gifts of this nature (including those given to Board members), and report them to the Audit and Risk Committee on an annual basis. - Permit the provision of gifts where this facilitates Freebridge's business.
-Examples of such gifts could be: - o Refreshments provided at a Board meeting or an Annual General Meeting - A meal or other hospitality organised to improve team bonding, for instance for the Board, the Tenant Panel or tenant groups - The payment of compensation, provided that this is done in accordance with Freebridge's usual policy and procedures. - The writing off of rent arrears, provided that this is done in accordance with Freebridge's usual policy and procedures.
+Examples of such gifts could be: - Participation in a tenant incentive scheme. - Access to tenant discount schemes. - Entry into a prize draw, for instance at a tenant event or as a "thank you" for taking part in a survey or a mystery shopping exercise. - A bouquet of flowers as a "thank you" for help at a community event. - Record all gifts of this nature (including those given to Board members) and report them to the Audit and Risk Committee on an annual basis. - Permit the provision of gifts where this facilitates Freebridge's business.
+Examples of such gifts could be: - o Refreshments provided at a Board meeting or an Annual General Meeting - A meal or other hospitality organised to improve team bonding, for instance for the Board or tenant groups - The payment of compensation, provided that this is done in accordance with Freebridge's usual policy and procedures. - The writing off of rent arrears, provided that this is done in accordance with Freebridge's usual policy and procedures.

-Social and Commercial Enterprise Policy: 44

-Accountable Director: Finance & Resources
+Social and Commercial Enterprise Policy: 46 Accountable Director: Chief Finance and Technology Officer